douglasjarquin/backuphp/README.markdown

 4. Upload all files to your server.
 5. Setup a cron job to run the backups for you!

-For example, add this cron job to your crontab:
+For example, add a "backup" cron to your cron.daily:

-    # Backup server everyday at 3am
+    #!/bin/sh

-    0 3 * * * php -q /path/to/backuphp/backup.php
+    php -q /home/douglas/backuphp/backup.php

-Open your crontab by using this command:

-    crontab -e
+    exit 0

 ## About this script